-There are some locks that you will not be able to open with a credit card no matter what you do and that will take a more advanced lock picking technique to break in.
-So if you don’t succeed with this method, don’t fret because not all locks will open with this, you can check out our more advanced How To Guides for lock picking here: PickerOfLocks.com/How-To-Guides.
+There are some locks that you will not be able to open with a credit card.
+No matter what you do, that will take a more advanced lock picking technique to break in.
+So if you don’t succeed with this method, don’t fret.
+Because not all locks will open with this, you can check out our more advanced How To Guides for lock picking here: PickerOfLocks.com/How-To-Guides.
 In case you are wondering how to pick a deadbolt lock with a credit card, these are some of the more difficult or completely impossible locks figure our how to pick a lock with a credit card:

 - All Types of Deadbolt Locks

 - Knob locks when the slant is pointed away from your direction

 - Plate blocking locks (you can easily spot these)

 - Slide locks behind the door on the inside that you cannot see (obviously)

 If all else fails, you can buy a lock picking set.
 If the door is too advanced for this technique, there are millions of other ways to get inside, trust us on that one.
 Happy picking to you all!